 Python: Teach Python to kids next since it is very complex.
 Once they have a strong foundation in language, it will be easier to learn and write Python better

-3. When you teach kids how to code – Build their interest and excitement!
+3. How to teach kids Computer Programming – By building their interest and excitement!

 Grasping the attention of young minds is key to teaching them new concepts.
 As explained above, if we talk about the different languages they know and video games that involve coding.
 It will have them hooked and intrigued.
 You will connect with them as an educator.

 If they are not interested in coding, tell them how data science and artificial intelligence are related to sports or how pressing a button on their gadgets implements a code and brings about the action they want.
 Coding could be as simple as pressing the on and off on their phone.

 4. The right coding platforms for beginners